Oblivious RAM: History of ORAMs

 While most of the earlier works focus on proving security computationally, there are more recent works that use the stronger statistical notion of security.

 One of the only known lower bounds on the access overhead of ORAMs is due to Goldreich et al. They show a $\Omega(\log{n})$ lower bound for ORAM access overhead, where $n$ is the data size.
+Another lower bound is by Larsen and Nielsen.

 There is also a conditional lower bound on the access overhead of ORAMs due to Boyle et al. that relates this quantity with that of the size of sorting networks.

 ORAM constructions

 Trivial construction

 A trivial ORAM simulator construction, for each read or write operation, reads from and writes to every single element in the array, only performing a meaningful action for the address specified in that single operation.
 The trivial solution thus, scans through the entire memory for each operation.
 This scheme incurs a time overhead of $\Omega(n)$ for each memory operation, where n is the size of the memory.